pyladiesams/Azure-functions-beginner-mar2020/README.md

 ## Project description

 What you'll learn:
-* Enough terminology and concepts to be able to read other Azure Functions resources without being perpetually confused
+* Enough terminology and concepts to be able to read other Azure Functions resources without being perpetually confused.
-* A painless way to get Azure Functions running on your computer
+* A painless way to get Azure Functions running on your computer.
-* How to get started with Azure Functions in Python
+* How to get started with Azure Functions in Python.
-* How to properly structure & refactore your Python code, so you can migrate your application to the cloud
+* How to properly structure & refactore your Python code, so you can migrate your application to the cloud.
-* Helpful external resources for the material covered here
+* Helpful external resources for the material covered here.

 By the end of this workshop, you’ll be ready to start integrating other Azure frameworks using Python Azure Functions.

 ## Setup:

-### Set up a Python 3.
+### Set up Python 3.
 Azure Functions supports Python 3.6.x or higher.
 If you have a lower version, you have to update it.
 To install Python you need to download an installer: